top of page

 Drug Safe World: How Legalizing All Drugs Could Create a Healthier Future

-- 3 min read
+• 3 min read

 Drugs have to be hidden.
 They must be bought from strangers, often with dangerous additives, in unknown places.
-If we could remove the stigma and provide safe environments for people who use drugs, we could change the lives of future generations.
+If we remove the stigma and provide safe environments for people who use drugs, we change the lives of future generations.

 If we reallocated even a portion of the ICE or military budget, just a fraction of it, we could create an entirely new reality for the working class.
-We could also start paying Congress minimum wage, which would free up a ton of room in the budget.
+We could also try paying Congress minimum wage, which would free up a ton of room in the budget (and probably get the federal minimum wage raised quick).
+Or we could throw one billionaire into The Fire Pit a year and redistribute their wealth.
 Just spit-balling here.
+The options are endless, and the ideas so far are flawless.

 Safe Use Centers

-Provide clean needles and unlaced drugs.
+• Provide clean needles and unlaced drugs.

-Doses are regulated and limited.
+• Doses are regulated and limited.

-Free counseling and resources for anyone in need.
+• Free counseling and resources for anyone in need.

 If it's about rehabilitation, then prisons should help people recover from their addictions after being released.
 But instead, they leave them to fend for themselves.

-If it's about labor, then they'd want these workers back in the workforce.
-But that's not the case.
 If it's about families, why aren't we reuniting families of non-violent offenders?
 If it's about safety, and I am talking about non-violent offenders specifically in this piece, how does keeping them in prison make us any more or less safe?

 If it was about safety, our guns would be better regulated.
 Our unhoused would have a safe place to sleep at night.
 Our children would be fed, and murderous cops would be prosecuted.
 The list goes on.